Hklug001/doWhile-virtual-card/README.md

-<h1>This is my virtual card for Rocketseat DoWhile 2021</h1>
+# My virtual card for Rocketseat DoWhile 2021

+## About:

-It was developed during the NLW/Heat (Next Level Week Heat) event
+Developed during the NLW/Heat (Next Level Week Heat) event, it uses the GitHub API to gather my profile information and also contains a list of my social media links.

-Access the design source on <a href="https://www.figma.com/community/file/1031698737363668691" target="_blank">figma</a>

-<a href="https://hklug001.github.io/doWhile-virtual-card/" target="_blank">Click here</a> to view the page